-Calculation on germ cell mutagenicity in this system is performed only for classification based on mixture components; the presence of experimental data on the mixture itself and the application of the bridging principle is not considered.
+Calculation on germ cell mutagenicity in this system is performed only for classification based on ingredient of mixture; the presence of experimental data on the mixture itself and the application of the bridging principle is not considered.

-3.5.5.6 (1) If data is available for all or some of the components of the mixture.
+3.5.5.6 (1) If data is available for all or some of the ingredients of the mixture.
 (Method using the concentration limit)